riffomonas/RR_R25_2014/research_plan.md

 scientists will benefit from this training as well.
 If we are successful in enhancing the reproducibility of microbiome research, then we anticipate that there will be an expansion in the number of studies that build off of the data and analyses of previous studies.
 This will lead to increased reuse of data and code and greater collaboration between researchers.
 Each of these outcomes will have a significant impact on microbiome research.
-We also expect that a secondary outcome of this module will be the improved computational skills of those that take the module.
+We also expect that a secondary outcome of this module will be the improved computational skills of those that take the module {Wilson, 2014 #3450}.
 This expectation is based on the observation that many of the tools employed to improve reproducibility incorporate programming languages such as bash, R, and Python (see Autotutorial 3); it is simply too cumbersome to develop an automated analysis document using close-sourced tools with a